inspiredlabs/cwb/README.md

 To reach `sustainment` our existing NGO partners need to take action and commit further `innovation funding`.
 There is also a need to develop relationships with other NGO Partners to help them appreciate the benefits of commiting resources with us.

 Our `CTA` centre on existing NGO partners (see: [Work with us](#work-with-us)).

+#### User Experience

+Defining how people take action has practical overlap with the UX of the site.
+It may be useful to use side-by-side comparison with [UNICEF](https://www.unicef.org.uk/), note the blocky layout, yellow `CTA`, use of a reductionist IA.

+Thought has been applied to what is not required, helping people find what they need.

 ##### Misc/unsorted